MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 * The use of external tools that modify the game in any way, shape, or form is forbidden.
-* The, as of now, Android-exclusive 1.2.6.* duping glitch is banned from all categories unless explicitly stated otherwise.
+* The, as of now, Mobile-exclusive 1.2.6.* duping glitch is banned from all categories unless explicitly stated otherwise.
 * In-game commands must not be executed during the run.
 	- This includes glitch runs, where runners often attempt to use the